Show Me A Picture Of Chimpanzee

 Threats to Survival

 Chimpanzees face a number of threats to their survival, including habitat loss, poaching, and disease.
+Deforestation, driven by agriculture, logging, and mining, is the primary cause of habitat loss.
+Here's the thing — disease outbreaks, such as Ebola and respiratory infections, can decimate chimpanzee populations.
 Habitat loss is the most significant threat, as it reduces the amount of food and shelter available to chimpanzees.
-Deforestation, driven by agriculture, logging, and mining, is the primary cause of habitat loss.
-Poaching for bushmeat and the illegal pet trade also contribute to their decline.
-Disease outbreaks, such as Ebola and respiratory infections, can decimate chimpanzee populations.
+Now, poaching for bushmeat and the illegal pet trade also contribute to their decline.
 Climate change is also emerging as a potential threat, as it can alter the availability of food and water.

 Trends and Latest Developments